ysginc/.github/profile/README.md

 We welcome feedback, collaboration, and community contributions.
 Here’s how you can join us:

-- Visit our [📍 Community Hub](https://github.com/ysginc/community) to start a conversation or open a discussion.
+- Visit our 📍[Community Hub](https://github.com/ysginc/community) to start a conversation or open a discussion.
 - Use [issues](https://github.com/ysginc/community/issues) to report bugs, request features, or provide feedback.
 - Explore our public projects and submit pull requests if you’d like to help improve them.